 The combination of both knowledge will allow our physio to lead you to an optimal recovery.

-Covid 19 (coronavirus), home visit rehabilitation in London, online Covid 19 video consultation and physio treatment post coronavirus in our physio practice in Moorgate, Clapham, Belgravia Westminster covered by AXA, Bupa, Cigna
+Covid 19 (coronavirus), home visit rehabilitation in London, online Covid 19 video consultation and physio treatment post coronavirus in our physio practice in Moorgate – Monument, Clapham, Belgravia Westminster covered by AXA, Bupa, Cigna

 Depending on your need, you can carry your physio treatment & rehabilitation at home in London with our virtual consultation, or you can visit us in our practice at:

-- Light Centre Moorgate, London Wall near Moorgate station, in the heart of the City of London,
+- Light Centre Monument near London Bridge, Bank & Moorgate station, in the heart of the City of London,

 - Make me feel Pharmacie in Clapham, near Clapham South station and Battersea.